Indoor family activities in Montréal

 If you’re out and about exploring sights and museums downtown, take a play-break at the Montréal Forum’s bowling alley, games centre and billiards room or catch a film at the multiplex.
-Stretch your legs at year-round indoor skating rink Atrium Le 1000, go swimming and bounce around in the aquatic playground at the huge Olympic Pool or play glow-in-the-dark mini-golf at Putting Edge.
+Stretch your legs at year-round indoor skating rink Atrium Le 1000, go swimming and bounce around in the aquatic playground at the huge Olympic Pool or skateboard and scooter indoors at Le TAZ.
 There's more fun in the dark at Laser Quest's high-energy games of hit-or-miss.
 Team up in a fun game of NERF Hero, while combat meets archery at nearby DodgeBow.
 Kids of all ages are welcome to navigate the obscure mazes at Laser Game Evolution.
-And bowl, play pool or aim to win at the largest multi-level laser tag arena in Québec, BoulZeye, Pub & Attractions.
+Bowl, play pool or aim to win at the largest multi-level laser tag arena in Québec, BoulZeye, Pub & Attractions.
 And go for gold at the Canadian Olympic Experience – create an athletic profile, try virtual bobsleigh, track and field, fencing and freestyle skiing, and discover Canada's Olympic history.

 Explore the planet and beyond

-No matter what their age, kids will be wowed by the wonders of the outside world indoors at Space for Life, where the secret life of insects comes to light at the Insectarium, the vastness of the universe is within reach at the Rio Tinto Alcan Planetarium and tropical weather never ends at the Botanical Garden Greenhouse (the critters, birds and fish of the Biodôme return in December 2019 after major renovations.)
-Over at Parc Jean-Drapeau, tour the geodesic dome of the Biosphère environment museum and learn about local history at the Stewart Museum.
-And indoors and outdoors at the Ecomuseum Zoo, spot over a hundred animals native to Québec – like bears, otters, wolves, hawks and caribou.
+No matter what their age, kids will be wowed by the wonders of the outside world indoors at Space for Life, where the secret life of insects comes to light at the Montréal Insectarium (closed for work), the vastness of the universe is within reach at the Rio Tinto Alcan Planetarium and tropical weather never ends at the Montréal Botanical Garden Greenhouse (the critters, birds and fish of the Biodôme return in December 2019 after major renovations.)
+Over at Parc Jean-Drapeau, tour the geodesic dome of the Biosphère Environment Museum and learn about local history at the Stewart Museum.
+And indoors and outdoors at the Ecomuseum Zoo, spot over a hundred animals native to Québec, like bears, otters, wolves, hawks and caribou.

 Climb the walls

-If you’re a family who thrives on physical challenges, reach new heights at indoor rock climbing gym Horizon Roc Climbing Centre, with dozens of top-rope climbing and rope-free bouldering routes, short intro-to-climbing classes for all ages.
+If you’re a family who thrives on physical challenges, reach new heights at indoor rock climbing gym Horizon Roc Climbing Center, with dozens of top-rope climbing and rope-free bouldering routes, short intro-to-climbing classes for all ages.
 Horizon Roc also features the Acro∞Parc high-ropes obstacle course and 25-metre zip line for ages 8 and up.
-Refuel at these great family-friendly restaurants.
+Refuel at these great places to eat with kids.

 Geek out with the gang

 Got budding or full-fledged geeks in your gang?
 Then a trip to the Montréal Science Centre is a must for interactive educational entertainment, from hands-on creativity labs to giant-screen adventures in the IMAX® TELUS Theatre.
-Among Montréal's kid-friendly museums, play and learn at Pointe-à-Callière Museum of History and Archaeology's Pirates or privateers? and Archaeo-Adventure interactive exhibitions and immersive cinema experiences.
+Among Montréal's kid-friendly museums, play and learn at Pointe-à-Callière, Montréal History and Archaeology Complex's Pirates or privateers? and Archaeo-Adventure interactive exhibitions and immersive cinema experiences.
 Meet super heroes and other comic book legends at Montreal Comiccon every July and celebrate all things anime at Otakuthon in August.
-Learn how to wield a lightsaber and fight like a Jedi at The Force Academy or book a game of Quidditch, cricket, soccer, archery-battle, nerf-battle and more at The Ministry of Cricket & other homeless sports.
-Kids can climb aboard historic locomotives and hear stories all about trains at the Exporail museum.
-Young fashionistas can see Barbie through the decades at the Barbie Museum downtown.
-And in October, KidCon brings kids' favourite characters to life alongside bouncy castles, a marketplace and more.
+Learn how to wield a lightsaber and fight like a Jedi at The Force Academy or book a game of Quidditch, cricket, soccer, archery-battle, nerf-battle and more at the Ministry of Cricket & Other Homeless Sports.
+Kids can climb aboard historic locomotives and hear stories all about trains at Exporail / The Canadian Railway Museum.
+Young fashionistas can see Barbie through the decades at the Barbie Expo downtown.

 See a show

-Montréal is not only home-base to Cirque du Soleil but several other acclaimed circus troupes who perform year-round and at July's MONTRÉAL CiRQUE FESTIVAL.
-Catch an acrobatic circus show at La Tohu circus centre and see incredible dance, theatre, opera, the Orchestre symphonique de Montréal or Broadway hits at Place des Arts.
-Geordie Theatre creates shows that really connect with kids and Centaur Theatre presents children's theatre on Saturday mornings.
+Montréal is not only home-base to Cirque du Soleil but several other acclaimed circus troupes who perform year-round and during July's MONTRÉAL COMPLÈTEMENT CiRQUE festival.
+Catch an acrobatic circus show at La TOHU circus centre and see incredible dance, theatre, opera, the Orchestre symphonique de Montréal or Broadway hits at Place des Arts.
+Geordie Productions creates shows that really connect with kids and Centaur Theatre presents children's theatre on Saturday mornings.
 Sit in on storytelling and other literary events at the Blue Metropolis Children's Festival.
-In the springtime, the Montréal International Children's Film Festival sparks young minds with new international films and the Society for Arts and Technology immerses families in multimedia journeys under the 360-degree Satosphère dome.
+The springtime Montréal International Children's Film Festival sparks young minds and September's Festival Stop Motion Montreal includes family-friendly screenings.

 In the driver's seat